8-Cylinder Radial Stirling Engine

 The Stirling engine was first invented in 1816 by Robert Stirling as a safer and more efficient alternative to the steam engine.
 It is a closed-cycle regenerative heat engine which operates on the principle of thermal expansion and contraction of a sealed gas.

 So how do these engines work?
-The image below shows a typical small Stirling engine which consists of two cylinders, the displacer cylinder and the power cylinder i.e., hot and cold.
-The displacer piston is a loose fit inside the cylinder which allows air to flow around it, whereas the power piston is a close sliding fit inside the cylinder.
+The illustration below shows a small Stirling engine that consists of two cylinders, which are the displacer cylinder and the power cylinder i.e., hot and cold.
+Both cylinder volumes are connected via a tube which means there is a fixed amount of working air inside.
+The pressure of this air can be altered by adding or removing heat.

-Both pistons have connecting rods which are attached to a single crankshaft, with the displacer piston being phased 90° ahead of the power piston.
 There is a flywheel connected to the crankshaft to aid engine momentum and an alcohol burner for the external heat source.

 The Stirling engine has four phases which are heating, expansion, cooling and compression.